The Science Behind Freckles: What Causes Them?

 Can You Fade Freckles If You Want To?

 Freckles are natural and nothing to be concerned about.
-But if you’d like to even out your tone or reduce their visibility, here are some skin-friendly options:
+But if you’d like to even out your tone or fade freckles, here are some skin-friendly options:

 These ingredients don’t erase freckles but can enhance radiance and smoothness, giving you a fresh canvas no matter your freckle pattern.